-Demographic surveillance and health equity in sub-Saharan Africa
+Demographic surveillance and health equity in sub-Saharan Africa (PDF)

 Ngom,Pierre; Binka,Fred N.; Phillips,James F.; Pence,Brian Wells; MacLeod,Bruce